-Recommended Reading: In choosing the readings for this course, I tried very hard to mix more established stories with newer stories because I think college-level courses should give you a good foundation in the tradition of literature while also introducing you to writing you might not see otherwise.
+Recommended Reading: In choosing the readings for this course, I tried very hard to mix more established stories with newer stories because I think college-level courses should give

-Here is a list of very recommended reading that did not make it onto the schedule: "A&P" by John Updike, "A Good Man Is Hard to Find" by Flannery O'Connor, "Hills Like White Elephants" and "The Killers" by Ernest Hemingway, "The Things They Carried" by Tim O'brien, "A Rose for Emily" by William Faulkner, "A Small, Good Thing" by Raymond Carver, "Hands" by Sherwood Anderson, "Babylon Revisited" by F. Scott Fitzgerald, "Mrs. Silly" by William Trevor, "Hunters in the Snow" by Tobias Wolff, "The Lottery" by Shirley Jackson, Jesus' Son by Denis Johnson, "A Perfect Day for Bananafish" by J.D.
-Salinger, "Gift of the Magi" by O. Henry, "You're Ugly, Too" by Lorrie Moore, "Woman With the Little Dog" by Anton Chekhov, "Gusev" by Anton Chekhov.
-I also urge you to take a look at the "Art of Fiction" interviews on The Paris Review. (www.theparisreview.org/interviews)
+Here is a list of very recommended reading that did not make it onto the schedule: "A&P" by John Updike, "A Good Man Is Hard to Find" by Flannery O'Connor, "Hills Like White Elephants" and "The Killers" by Ernest Hemingway, "The Things They Carried" by Tim O'brien, "A Rose for Emily" by William Faulkner, "A Small, Good Thing" by Raymond Carver, "Hands" by Sherwood Anderson, "Babylon Revisited" by F. Scott Fitzgerald, "Mrs. Silly" by William Trevor, "Hunters in the Snow" by Tobias Wolff, "The Lottery" by Shirley Jackson, Jesus' Son by Denis Johnson, "A Perfect Day for Bananafish" by J.D Salinger, "Gift of the Magi" by O. Henry, "You're Ugly, Too" by Lorrie Moore, "Woman With the Little Dog" by Anton Chekhov, "Gusev" by Anton Chekhov.
+I also urge you to take a look at the "Art of Fiction" interviews on The Paris Kerien', (www.theparisreview.org/interviews)